About the Yamaha AVENTAGE RX-A2080

 - Speaker Terminals: The receiver has binding post terminals for all speaker outputs.
 The binding posts can accept bare wire, pin connectors, and single banana plugs.
 These terminals are spaced too far apart for dual banana plugs and a collar surrounding them prevents the use of spade connectors.
 You can select 8 ohms or 6 ohms in the menu depending on your speaker application.
 The amplifier supports 4- to 8-ohm Front speakers, and 6- to 8-ohm Center and Surround speakers.

 - 7.2ch Pre-Out: The AV receiver features 7.2-channel pre-outs (Front L/R, Center, Surround L/R, Surround Back L/R, and Dual Subs) for connection to external power amplifiers.
 The pre-outs are variable.
-The dual sub outputs are wired in parallel and output the same signal (they are not discrete).
+The dual sub outputs are discrete.

 - Headphone Jack: The Yamaha RX-A2080 is equipped with a front-panel 1/4" headphone jack for connecting a set of headphones, so you can listen to your music privately.
 Connecting a set of headphones automatically mutes the receiver's speaker outputs.
 Sound effects applied during playback can also be heard through the headphones.